Estimating Brick Paver Price per Square Foot Costs

 Step 4 - Calculate Number of Bricks per Row

 Assume you are paving a walkway six feet wide by 30 feet long for an example calculation.
 Length multiplied by width gives you a total of 180 square feet.
-Since twelve inches equals a foot, the walkway is 72 total inches wide and 360 total inches in length.
+Since twelve inches equals one foot, the walkway is 72 total inches wide and 360 total inches in length.
 One set of pairs (two vertical bricks next to two horizontal bricks) equals 16 inches wide, which allows you to place four full sets of four bricks each across with eight inches to spare.
 You can finish off one row with either a vertical or a horizontal pair that perfectly fills that 8-inch space.
 Thus, one row requires 18 bricks.

 Step 5 - Calculate Bricks per Column